amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

   , contrib : string list };
 ```

 Above, `string list` is the list of strings, which is the `list` type parameterised with the element type `string`.
 Record types have labelled elements and their order does not matter: `{ id: int, name: string }` is identical to `{ name: string, id: int }`.
-A record literal is written as follows.
+A record literal is written as follows:

 ```haskell
 val milner : professor =